Skip to main content

 Drink Bottled Water

-While tap water is generally safe in major Latvian cities like Riga, the quality can vary in rural areas.
-Stick to bottled water or boil tap water for at least one minute to ensure safety.
+Tap water is generally safe in major cities like Riga, but quality can vary in rural areas.
+Stick to bottled water there, or boil tap water for at least a minute to be safe.

 MEDIUM